tatianegercina/FinTech/01-Lesson-Plans/05-APIs/3/LessonPlan.md

 ### 12. Instructor Do: Predicting Probable Outcomes of Stock Price Trajectory (10 min)

-In this activity, students go one step further to produce not just a single potential price trajectory for a stock over the next `252` trading days, but many potential price trajectories.
+In this activity students will go one step beyond producing a stock's single potential price trajectory over the next `252` trading days, to predicting many potential price trajectories.
 So that it's possible to analyze the probability distribution of where a stock's price can go, and therefore an interval to which confident predictions can be made regarding the future stock price.

 **Files:**

 * [probable_outcomes_of_stock_price.ipynb](Activities/07-Ins_Predicting_Probable_Outcomes_of_Stock_Price_Trajectory/Solved/probable_outcomes_of_stock_price.ipynb)

-Walkthrough the solution and highlight the following:
+Walk through the solution and highlight the following:

-* Simulating a single price trajectory for a stock, concerning its average daily return and volatility, is but one pathway of which the stock price could move over time.
-Therefore, to analyze the possible ranges of where a stock price might end up, multiple simulations of stock price trajectories need to be run.
+* Simulating a single price trajectory for a stock for its average daily return and volatility is just one pathway on which a  stock price could move over time.
+To analyze the possible ranges of where a stock price might end up, multiple simulations of stock price trajectories need to be run.

   ![multiple-stock-simulation](Images/multiple-stock-simulation.png)